cdap-guides/cdap-etl-guide/README.rst

 create Cask Hydrator Pipelines (Hydrator Applications) with just a JSON configuration file.
 CDAP ships with a set of built-in Sources, Sinks, Transforms, and other plugins as described `here
 <http://docs.cdap.io/cdap/current/en/hydrator-manual/plugins/index.html>`__ which can be used
-to create Batch Applications and Real-time ETL Applications right out of the box.
+to create batch and real-time data pipeline applications right out of the box.

 Note: If you want to create your own Source, Sink, or other plugin, you can find more instructions on how to do that `here